dondibrandidon/cs11-2024-82-mp/README.md

 ```
 ### **Prerequisites**
 - A testing method:
-      - Download and use the `pytest` module for much more convinient and detailed tracking of bugs.
+      - Download and use the `pytest` module for much more convenient and detailed tracking of bugs.
       - Otherwise, run the file through Python as it has built-in assertions to run the testcases though bugs cannot be tracked.
 - Follow the prescribed [directory](https://github.com/dondibrandidon/cs11-2024-82-mp/blob/main/README.md#directory) and file structure.